-Why manage air pressure in a 3D printer enclosure
+Air pressure management: an essential part of a 3D printer enclosure

 This depression is crucial as it ensures that the polluted air inside the enclosure cannot escape.
 To compensate for the outflow, which is greater than the inflow, ambient air will enter through all the interstices, spaces, and holes in the enclosure.
 Air will only leave through the filtration system.